edf-hpc/puppet-hpc/puppet-config/modules/gpfs/README.md

 ## Usage

-The gpfs module has two public classes:
+The gpfs module has one public classes:

-* `gpfs::client`
-* `gpfs::server` (not tested)

-As their name suggest, they respectively manage the client and server parts of the GPFS software.

-The module gpfs also manages a ressource:

-* `gpfs::nfs::export` (not tested)
+* `gpfs`

-The client public class expects at least a public key and optionnally a few other arguments:
+The public class expects at least a public key and optionnally a few other arguments:

 ```
-class { '::gpfs::client':
+class { '::gpfs':
   public_key               => 'ENCRYPTION_KEY',
   cluster                  => 'cluster_name',
   cl_decrypt_passwd        => 'CHANGEME',